We had great fun putting together the route for the Hardcore100 and were chuffed to bits with the feedback we had when we had run the event.

 Whilst this event and the way we do things may not appeal to all we hope it sparks an interest with you.

-Entries will open for the Brutal Tootle on May 1st.
-Keep an eye on our Facebook page for more information.
+Keep an eye on our Facebook page for more events.